AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_PaloAlto.rst

     |image18|
     Click on Match->Address prefix box  -> add -> (previously added ipv4 subnet) -> click on OK
     |image19|
- 6. After the BGP route has been advertised it shows like the following image.
+ f.
+After the BGP route has been advertised it shows like the following image.
    Go to Network -> More runtime stats -> BGP -> RIB out.
     |image20|
- 7. Make sure the Interface is in the profile that allows ping and also in the Zone which is capable of sending traffic out.
+ g.
+Make sure the Interface is in the profile that allows ping and also in the Zone which is capable of sending traffic out.
    Steps to create the Management profile and attach it to the interface:
      Click on Network profiles->.
 Interface management -> create the interface as below by giving a name and selecting ping and attach it to the tunnel.
     |image21|

+6. At AWS portal, configure the VPC Route Table associated with the private subnet of VPC2.
+Add a route destinating to VPC1 private subnet with Palo Alto Networks VM LAN port as the gateway.

- 8. Go to Transit Network -> Advanced Config on the Controller and Click on Diagnostics and select the GW name from the dropdown list and select Show Ip bgp Command from the predefined Show list to verify the BGP Routes.
+7. Go to Transit Network -> Advanced Config on the Controller and Click on Diagnostics and select the GW name from the dropdown list and select Show Ip bgp Command from the predefined Show list to verify the BGP Routes.

     |image22|